legenduzair/classic-pong/README.md

   - Lighthouse

     - For the deployed project, I generated a lighthouse report through Google Chrome's developer tools for both desktop and mobile versions.
+For both reports, lighthouse presented an issue with the foreground and background colors not having enough contrast which would allow some users to be distracted.
+To resolve this, different shades of the background and foreground color were used.
+Initially, hex values #183642 and #A4243B were used but were changed to #0D1F26 and #D41335.
+An updated report was generated.

       - Desktop Report: